canarieids/Zeek-Ubuntu-22.04/README.md

 sudo tcpdump -i ens2f1 -s 0 -w packet.trace
 ```

-- `ens2f1` should be replaced by the correct interface for your system, for example as shown by the `$ifconfig` command.
+- `ens2f1` should be replaced by the correct interface for your system, for example as shown by the `ip a` command.
 - `-c 100` designates how many packets to capture.
 If not defined you must `ctrl+c` to interrupt `tcpdump` and halt data accumulation.
 - `-s 0` capture whole packets.
   - If not supported use `-s 65535`.